fitabigail/IrishMortgageConsulting/README.md

 ### User stories

-#### First Time Visitor Goals
+#### First-Time Visitor Goals

 - As a First Time user, I want to easily understand the main purpose of the site.
-- As a First Time user, I want to be able to easily navigate throughout the site to find content.
+- As a First Time user, I want to be able to easily navigate through the site to find content.
 - As a First Time user, I want to view the website and content clearly on my mobile device.
-- As a First Time user, I want the website the team is qualified with years of industry experience.
+- As a First Time user, I want the website team to be qualified with years of industry experience.
 - As a First Time user, I want to find ways to follow the IrishMortgageConsulting on different social media platforms.

 ### Returning Visitor Goals

-- As a Returning user, I want to reused the mortgage calculator for future house upgrades.
+- As a Returning user, I want to reuse the mortgage calculator for future house upgrades.
-- As a Returning user, I want to get update team profiles.
+- As a Returning user, I want to get updated team profiles.
-- As a Returning user, I want to contact the organisation so I can request more information.
+- As a Returning user, I want to contact the organization so I can request more information.

 ### Frequent Visitor Goals

 - As a Frequent user, I want to check the mortgage calculator.
-- As a Frequent user, I want to check if there are any news about mortgage requirements.
+- As a Frequent user, I want to check if there is any news about mortgage requirements.
-- As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the mortgage requirements.
+- As a Frequent user, I want to sign up for the Newsletter so that I am emailed any major updates and/or changes to the mortgage requirements.

 ### Design